kushalkumar3/SpeedyAir.ly/README.md

 # SpeedyAir.ly

-Please excuse the test cases and hard coded path, I know there could be scope of improvement that I missed in this exercise.
+Please excuse the test cases and hard coded file paths, I know there could be scope of improvement that I missed in this exercise.